aurill/customer_churn_sprint/README.md

 - **Ridge Classifier with Grid Search**: Ridge classifiers are suitable for binary classification problems like churn prediction.
 They can handle features that may be correlated, which is common in customer data.
 By using Ridge Classifier, you account for potential correlations among customer attributes, helping to make accurate churn predictions.

-+ **LightGBM Classifier with Bayesian Optimization**: LightGBM is a gradient boosting framework that excels in speed and efficiency, making it an excellent choice for handling large datasets, such as those encountered in telecom customer churn prediction.
++ **LightGBM Classifier with Bayesian Optimization**: LightGBM is a gradient-boosting framework that excels in speed and efficiency, making it an excellent choice for handling large datasets, such as those encountered in telecom customer churn prediction.
 It's capable of handling categorical features efficiently and can capture complex relationships between features, making it well-suited for identifying subtle churn patterns.
 Its high accuracy and speed make LightGBM a valuable addition to your set of classifiers.

 ## **Defining a Churn Event**.

 A Churn event could manifest in a variety of factors.
 This could stem from customer complaints where a High number of customer complaints may be indicative of underlying issues with service quality, billing, or customer support, leading to dissatisfaction and churn.
 Another likelihood could arise if whether or not a customer is an active member - as active members, who actively engage with Sprint's services and promotions, are more likely to stay.
 Inactive members may not see the value in continuing with Sprint.
-Our aim in this Machine Learning Project is to predicti the specific feautures that correspond to sprint customer churn rates.
+Our aim in this Machine Learning Project is to predict the specific features that correspond to sprint customer churn rates.

 ## **The Data Collection Process**